 Two made a symphony, Paul and Sosthenes, when writing the first epistle to the Corinthians.
 After this Paul and Timothy sang in harmony when they wrote their second letter to the same church.
 And even three made a symphony when Paul and Silvanus and Timothy gave instruction by letter to the Thessalonians.

-[AD 407] John Chrysostom on 1 Thessalonians 1:1-3
+[AD 407] John Chrysostom on 1 Thessalonians 1:8

 "Paul, and Silvanus, and Timothy, unto the Church of the Thessalonians."
-Here he gives himself no title — not "an Apostle," not "a Servant"; I suppose, because the men were newly instructed, and had not yet had any experience of him, he does not apply the title; and it was as yet the beginning of his preaching to them.
+Here he gives himself no title-not "an Apostle," not "a Servant"; I suppose, because the men were newly instructed, and had not yet had any experience of him, he does not apply the title; and it was as yet the beginning of his preaching to them.

 "To the Church of the Thessalonians," he says.
 And well.
 For it is probable there were few, and they not yet formed into a body; on this account he consoles them with the name of the Church.
 For where much time had passed, and the congregation of the Church was large, he does not apply this term.
-But because the name of the Church is for the most part a name of multitude, and of a system now compacted, on this account he calls them by that name.
+But-because the name of the Church is for the most part a name of multitude, and of a system now compacted, on this account he calls them by that name.

 "In God the Father," he says, "and the Lord Jesus Christ."
 "Unto the Church of the Thessalonians," he says, "which is in God."
 Behold again the expression, "in," applied both to the Father and to the Son.
 For there were many assemblies, both Jewish and Grecian; but he says, "to the (Church) that is in God."
 It is a great dignity, and to which there is nothing equal, that it is "in God."
 God grant therefore that this Church may be so addressed!
 But I fear that it is far from that appellation.
 For if any one were the servant of sin, he cannot be said to be "in God."
 If any one walks not according to God, he cannot be said to be "in God."

 And your labor "of love."
-Why?
-What labor is it to love?
+Why? what labor is it to love?
 Merely to love is no labor at all.
 But to love genuinely is great labor.
 For tell me, when a thousand things are stirred up that would draw us from love, and we hold out against them all, is it not labor?
 For what did not these men suffer, that they might not revolt from their love?
 Did not they that warred against the Preaching go to Paul's host, and not having found him, drag Jason before the rulers of the city?
-[Acts 17:5-6] Tell me, is this a slight labor, when the seed had not yet taken root, to endure so great a storm, so many trials?
+(Acts xvii.
+5, 6) Tell me, is this a slight labor, when the seed had not yet taken root, to endure so great a storm, so many trials?
 And they demanded security of him.
 And having given security, he says, Jason sent away Paul.
 Is this a small thing, tell me?
-Did not Jason expose himself to danger for him?
-And this he calls a labor of love, because they were thus bound to him.
+Did not Jason expose himself to danger for him? and this he calls a labor of love, because they were thus bound to him.

 "And of hope," he says, "in our Lord Jesus Christ, before our God and Father."
 For all these things proceed from faith and hope, so that what happened to them showed not their fortitude only, but that they believed with full assurance in the rewards laid up for them.
 For on this account God permitted that persecutions should arise immediately, that no one might say, that the Preaching was established lightly or by flattery, and that their fervor might be shown, and that it was not human persuasion, but the power of God, that persuaded the souls of the believers, so that they were prepared even for ten thousand deaths, which would not have been the case, if the Preaching had not immediately been deeply fixed and remained unshaken.